wp-plugins/dreamgrow-scroll-triggered-box/readme.txt

 Adjust settings in "Scrollbox design"->"Popup box dimensions"

-= Idea is ok but existing templates does not fit to my site =
+= Idea is OK, but existing templates do not fit to my site or my needs =

 * You don't have to limit yourself with default css and default html.
 Open the editor in "HTML" mode, clear everything and start from scratch.
 Only sky is the limit.
 * In "Scrollbox design"->"Theme", choose "I'm using my own theme".
 In this case plugin default styles for text and button are not used and you can use purely your own CSS definitions for any of the elements.
 * There are many settings in Admin screen "Scrollbox design" section, try them out.
-* Try using custom background image ("Scrollbox design"->"Background Image"), plugin supports also backgrounds with transparent areas and alpha channels (e.g. partially transparent .png images).
-Using partially transparent background image you can create really eye-catching Scrollboxes.
+* Try using custom background image ("Scrollbox design"->"Background Image").
+Plugin supports also iamges with transparent areas (.gif, .png) and even .png files opacity (e.g. alpha channels or partial transparency).
+With using partially transparent background image you can create really eye-catching Scrollboxes.
 NB.
-Scrollbox will be resized to match with background picture.
-When using transparent background image, background color field must be empty.
+Box will be resized to match with background image.
+When using transparency or opacity in background image, background color field must be empty.

 = I need to do amendments to one of plugin templates =